|

 haraam food is consumed by the child.
 Bismillah should

 always be recited before feeding.
+Maximum period

-for breast-feeding
+for breast-feeding The maximum

 period for which a child could be breast-fed is two years.